Munawwar/Pepper/README.md

 One can do `rootElement.pepperInstance` to get access to the view object from the developer tools.
 It is only for debugging purposes.
 Never use it in code.

-### Pepper State Store - AKA performance improvement for large views
+### Pepper State Store - for managing cross-view states

 Pepper comes with a simplified global state store, so that you can have multiple views with common states stored in it.
 Updating the store data will re-render connected views automatically.